Fakhrul Islam Khan

 Fakhrul Islam Khan (known as FI Khan; 9 February 1925 – 13 May 2007) was a Bangladeshi editor, journalist, cultural organizer, playwright, producer, and director.
-He was the editor of Gulista (1950), a monthly Bengali magazine, and Kadem (1966), a weekly magazine.
+He was the editor of Gulistan (1950), a monthly Bengali magazine, and Kadem (1966), a weekly magazine.
 He was the joint news editor with Shah Azizur Rahman of the monthly magazine Inqilab (published from Kolkata).
 Khan has made a special contribution to Barisal's cultural activities, cultural heritage, literary councils, journalism and Barisal Press Club.
 He was the first Bengal Muslim film producer.
 He established Barisal Natya Niketan in 1964.

 Early life and education

 Khan was born on 9 February 1925, to Bengali Muslim parents Hashem Ali Khan and Samisun Nesa in Barisal.
 The family hailed from the village of Sehangal in Swarupkathi, Firozpur.
 His father was a social worker, politician, and member of the cabinet led by Sher-e-Bangla A K Fazlul Huq in 1941.
 Khan started his education at AK School in Barisal and later was admitted to Ripon School & College in Kolkata.
 He led several student movements.
 He was the editor of a magazine in Ripon School, for which he also wrote.